ahpooch/lapssswp/README.md

 - Launch Powershell 7 under the service account.
 - Run `Start-Process pwsh -Verb RunAs` and confirm UAC if it is enabled.
 ### Launching the lapssswp Portal
-- Run `cd C:lapssswp` or change path to another directory containing the portal files.
+- Run `cd C:\lapssswp` or change path to another directory containing the portal files.
 - Run `& .server.ps1`
 - Go to https://localhost/ or https://localhost:<port>